Guide to the Best Rewards Credit Cards for Gasoline

 - Annual fee: $0

-Last year, Chase revamped its famed Freedom card, renaming it the Freedom Flex card.
+A couple of years back, Chase revamped its famed Freedom card, renaming it the Freedom Flex card.
 In addition to earning 5% back on travel bookings made through Chase’s Ultimate Rewards platform, 3% back on dining, 3% back at drugstores, and 1% back on all other purchases, the card offers quarterly bonus categories that allow cardholders to earn 5% back (up to $1,500 in spend per quarter).
-As it happens, the bonus categories for Q2 2021 — which runs through June — include 5% back on gas purchases and home improvement store purchases.
-This leaves new cardholders with some time to take advantage of these categories before the next 5% bonus categories arrive in July.
+While we don’t have the full category calendar for 2022, last year’s Q2 category did include gas — so the category could appear sometime this year.
+In the meantime, however, Chase has unveiled a special welcome bonus.

-Also helpful is that the Chase Freedom Flex’s current welcome bonus has one of the best “spend-to-reward” ratios.
-New cardholders can earn $200 back when they spend just $500 in purchases on the card within their first three months.
-Thus, between this bonus and this quarter’s 5% categories, it could be a good option for those looking to save at the pump.
+Chase Freedom Flex’s welcome bonus already had one of the best “spend-to-reward” ratios as cardholders could earn $200 back when they spend just $500 in purchases on the card within their first three months.
+Now, as found on Chase.com, they’ve added to this by allowing new cardholders to earn 5% cash back on gas station purchases during their first year.
+This perk is capped at $6,000 in spend, amounting to a total cashback benefit of $300 if you max it out.
+Thus, between this bonus and potential quarterly 5% categories in the future, it could be a good option for those looking to save at the pump.

 Blue Cash Preferred Card from American Express